kannanjayachandran/Full-Stack-Data-Science/05. Python for Data Science/2. Pandas/Readme.md

 - **Nullable Integer Datatype**: The nullable integer data type (`Int64`) allows for missing values in integer columns.
 Because `NaN` is a floating-point value, it forces an array of integers with any missing values to become floating point.
 In some cases, this may not matter much.
 But if your integer column is, say, an identifier, casting to float can be problematic.
 The nullable integer data type allows you to work with integer columns that have missing values without converting them to floating point.
 Read more about the [nullable integer data type]https://pandas.pydata.org/docs/user_guide/integer_na.html) in the pandas documentation.

 ---

+Pandas is particularly strong in the following areas:

+- **Handling Missing Data**: It provides robust methods to deal with missing values in your dataset.

+- **Size Mutability**: You can easily insert or delete rows and columns.

+- **Powerful Grouping (groupby)**: Pandas offers flexible group-by operations for aggregating data.

+- **Versatile File Handling**: Pandas can seamlessly work with a variety of file formats, including flat files (CSV, TXT), Excel files, databases, HDFS formats, parquet files, and more.

+- **Time Series Functionalities**: It has specialized functions for handling and manipulating time series data.
+In fact Pandas was originally developed for financial modeling.

 ### Common Pandas Functions